modelica/ModelicaSpecification/RationaleMCP/0037/ReadMe.md

 - References to special views of a class (_icon_, etc) shouldn't interfere with user-defined anchors and fragment specifiers.
 Instead, Modelica URIs must have a flexible form allowing for new kinds of resources attached to a class, for example:
   - Figures and plots ([MCP-0033](https://github.com/modelica/ModelicaSpecification/pull/2482)).
   - Figure style sheets (topic for future MCP).
-  - Reference result of an `experiment` annotation (topic for future MCP).
+  - Named experiments (topic for future MCP).
+  - A component of the instantiated class.

 The file system storage of external resources together with a Modelica class makes use of a new, special, directory name for external resources, removing amiguity in how to reference an external resource, as well as making it easier to determine which parts of a file system hierarchy that might contain external resources.